tadanoyu/evergreen-blog/src/content/notes/a_way_to_find_the_data_type_of_a_variable_in_rust.md

 ---
-title: '[Rust] A way to find the data type of a variable'
+title: 'A way to find the data type of a variable'
-description: ''
+category: 'Rust'
 pubDate: 'May 18 2024 15:49'
 ---